 If you receive your Pell Grant Award package (Notification letter, Pell Grant Award Information Sheet, and Pell Grant Award Agreement) from the Financial Aid Office at Coastal after the first day of class, the Information for Pell Students Handout will be enclosure (3) to the notification letter and will contain specific instructions, including when you can expect your cost of living refund.
 If you have a balance in your semester Pell Grant account after all charges have been subtracted, you will receive a cost of living refund from Higher One based on your elected refund preference.

-Refunds will be available on or about Friday, February 21, 2014.
+Summer 2014: Refunds will be available on or about Friday, June 13, 2014.
 (An ACH refund preference option may take approximately 2-3 business days and a paper check preference option may take 5-7 business days.)
+Second session refunds will be available on or about Friday, July 25, 2014.

 What Is The Clock Hour Conversion Rule?